epeleh/word-cards/README.md

 # word-cards

-The application allows you to create memory cards to memorize new words.
+The application allows you to create cards to memorize new words.

 ## Launch:
 ```